"They Lack Education": Why Advocates Are Teaching UK Doctors About Cannabis

 Why are patients struggling to get treatment?

-Patients in the UK with medical cannabis prescriptions have reported problems with medical cannabis products.
-But for the majority, the biggest obstacles come with trying to get a prescription in the first place.
+Patients in the UK with medical cannabis prescriptions have reported problems with

 Central to this are the NHS doctors who don’t currently feel comfortable writing a prescription for cannabis.